CraftAcademy/library-challenge/README.md

 list = library.book_list
 ```
 The Person class takes one parameter, the name of the user
-libray class takes no parameters
+library class takes no parameters
 If you want to use your own library list, give `library.load_yaml` one parameter with the location of your book list.

 With the Person class you can use these methods